impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 If the user has typed `rbenv commands --sh`, we set the `sh` variable to 1.
 Otherwise, if the user has typed in `--no-sh`, we set the `nosh` variable to 1.  `sh` is used later if we just want to see the commands `shell` and `rehash`, and `nosh` is used if we want to see all commands except those two.

 This might be a good point at which to investigate why `shell` and `rehash` are treated differently from the other commands.
 I look for the git commit which introduced this code.
 There are a few SHAs mentioned in the `git blame` for the above lines of code.
 I pick the oldest one: `5a4bee6e`.
-[The PR containing this commit](https://github.com/rbenv/rbenv/pull/57) has the following description:
+[The PR containing this commit](https://github.com/rbenv/rbenv/pull/57){:target="_blank" rel="noopener"} has the following description:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-14mar2023-828am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

 After reading and re-reading this a few times, I think I have an idea of what's going on.
 It seems like the original purpose of the `sh-` prefix was to allow developers to add their own custom shell commands?
-And the reason they needed a special prefix was because those commands needed to be called by `eval` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR78), instead of by `command` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR80).
+And the reason they needed a special prefix was because those commands needed to be called by `eval` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR78){:target="_blank" rel="noopener"}, instead of by `command` [here](https://github.com/rbenv/rbenv/pull/57/files#diff-fde6791214061a6ba8c036bfa0a278968bf11ceab83070561591834ee1befd6eR80){:target="_blank" rel="noopener"}.
 This was so that the special commands would be run in a scope which would allow them to modify environment variables (which they may want or need to do).

 But we already saw when we looked at `rbenv-init` that there is a whole process for including the folders in the `/plugins` directory.
 Does that mean the `--sh` and `--no-sh` flags are now superfluous?
 Still not sure.